thirdweb-dev/react/etc/react.api.md

 // @beta
 export function useSetAllRoleMembers<TContract extends ContractWithRoles>(contract: RequiredParam<TContract>): UseMutationResult<void, unknown, { [role in RolesForContract<TContract>]: string[]; }, unknown>;

+// Warning: (ae-incompatible-release-tags) The symbol "useSignatureDrop" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
+//
 // @public
 export function useSignatureDrop(contractAddress: RequiredParam<string>, chain?: ChainIdOrName): SignatureDrop | undefined;

+// Warning: (ae-incompatible-release-tags) The symbol "useSplit" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
+//
 // @public
 export function useSplit(contractAddress: RequiredParam<string>, chain?: ChainIdOrName): Split | undefined;